 Most importantly, frostbite easily can be prevented.
 Limit the amount of time spent outdoors during cold temperatures.
 Dress in layers, and cover all areas of uncovered skin with a hat, mittens, face mask and goggles.
 Warm boots are important.
 And finally, stay dry.
 If clothing does get wet, seek shelter and remove wet clothes immediately.

-Spring soon will come, bringing warmer temperatures.
-Until then, dress warmly, stay dry and prevent frostbite.
+Springtime will bring warmer temperatures.
+But until then, dress warmly, stay dry and prevent frostbite.